IamJasonBian/SwingTech_Core/README.md

 ### Swingtech is a sensoring based solution for Swing Analytics

 * SwingTech Site: https://swingtech.io/
-* At it's core, swingtech allows you to
+* At its core, Swingtech allows you to record a series of motion swings, download them into your local desktop (Figure 1), and visualize the swing trajectories of those swings (Figure 2).